garydubb/NexPress/README.md

 Description: This variable contains the refresh token used for authenticating with the WordPress backend.

-Value: abcccc use this link to create token[LINK](https://api.wordpress.org/secret-key/1.1/salt/)
+Value: abcccc use this link to create token[LINK] (https://api.wordpress.org/secret-key/1.1/salt/)

 Usage: The refresh token is utilized for authenticating requests to the WordPress backend, particularly for operations requiring authorization, such as fetching private data or performing mutations.